chaturec/chaturbate-recorder-and-downloader/README.md

 Other Countries:

-1) Jurisdictions Without Specific Exceptions: If you reside in a country that does not recognize "fair use", "fair dealing", or "private copying exception" it is recommended to limit recording to non-copyrighted videos or public domain content.
+1) Jurisdictions Without Specific Exceptions: If you reside in a country that does not recognize "fair use", "fair dealing", or "private copying exception" it is recommended to limit recording to non-copyrighted videos.

 2) Obtaining Permission: Alternatively, you can contact the copyright holder to seek explicit permission before recording any copyrighted material.